100 MILE SPORTIVE

 This featured yet another climb at Loxley (the photographer was back for this one… more grimacing) which took us back towards Hampton Lucy.

-Once passed we joined the main road towards the hotel where turning in we were greeted with applause and music, my timing chip registered me across the line and I was handed a medal for my efforts.
+Once passed we joined the main road towards the hotel where turning in we were greeted with applause and music and I was handed a medal for my efforts.

 My ride was completed with an extensive recovery nutrition program comprising of three burgers from the excellent BBQ and plenty of water, I then donated a small amount extra to use the fine services of the on-hand massage team, whose work greatly speeded up my recovery time leading to no aches or pains the following morning.